-It is difficult to remove stage 4 cancer from the body entirely.
-The main aim of treatment, therefore, is to give people the best possible quality of life.
+It is difficult to remove stage 4, or late-stage, bladder cancer from the body entirely.
+This means the main aim of treatment is to give people the best possible quality of life.

 Doctors use staging to help diagnose cancer, plan treatment, and explain a person’s outlook clearly.
 There are four stages, which people often write using Roman numerals.
 Stage 4 cancer will sometimes appear in writing as stage IV.